Labour MP Mike Amesbury to ‘co-operate with police’ after reports of assault

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Labour MP Mike Amesbury will “co-operate with any inquiries” police have, the party has said, as officers probe reports of an assault involving the backbencher.
+A Labour MP has said he will “co-operate with any inquiries” police have as officers probe reports of an alleged assault involving the backbencher.

-Footage that emerged on social media on Saturday appeared to show the 55-year-old berating a man who was lying on the road before a bystander pushed him away.
+Mike Amesbury said an incident on Saturday had left him feeling “threatened” after footage circulated online appearing to show him berating a man who was lying on the road before a bystander pushed him away.

-“You won’t ever threaten me again, will you?
-You won’t ever threaten me again,” the MP for Runcorn and Helsby appeared to say.

 Cheshire Police confirmed officers were called to reports of an attack in Frodsham at 2.48am and “inquiries are ongoing”.

+Earlier on Friday, Mr Amesbury had posted on social media about attending a meeting with local residents about policing and community safety.

+In July last year, a 56-year-old man was convicted of stalking the MP at his constituency office in Frodsham, where prosecutors said he was seen staring through the glass and asked guards about their level of security.

-The Labour Party said: “We are aware of an incident that took place last night.
-We understand that Mike Amesbury MP approached Cheshire Police to report what happened this morning himself and that he will co-operate with any inquiries they have.”
+A Labour spokesperson said the party was aware of the incident on Saturday and “we understand that (Mr Amesbury) approached Cheshire Police to report what happened this morning himself and that he will co-operate with any inquiries they have.”

 “A caller reported he had been assaulted by a man in Main Street.